Are Rhubarb Leaves Really Toxic?

 Is Rhubarb Poisonous?

-Yes and no. The stalks are totally safe to eat.
-You can even enjoy them raw—but be warned, they’re very tart!
+The stalks of a rhubarb plant are safe to eat.
+You can even eat them raw—but be warned, they’re very tart!

 As scary as this process sounds, don’t panic.
 You would have to eat several pounds of rhubarb leaves to reach a toxic level—so don’t feel like you need to toss the whole batch if tiny leaf scraps end up in your rhubarb muffins.
 But do avoid eating the leaves whole—even a few can make you feel sick.

-And, if you grow rhubarb in the garden, keep Fido away from the patch.
+And, if you learn how to grow rhubarb in the garden, keep Fido away from the patch.
 Most pets are a lot smaller than humans, so it takes very few rhubarb leaves to do damage.
 Give your pup one of these dog-friendly foods instead.